-e.
+d.
 Select Width from the pull-down menu.

 If this is the first LUN created on a unit, you can select the number of disks the LUN spans.
-If this is the second LUN created on the unit, the width is the remaining disks not included in the first LUN.
+If this is the second LUN created on the unit, the width is defaulted to remaining disks not included in the first LUN and any hot spare.

-f.
+e.
 Select RAID Level from the pull-down menu.